argosnothing/argosnothing/README.md

 Nixos for main system

 ### 🦀 Rust Disciple
-Devoted to learning and building with Rust
+Learning and building with Rust
-Appreciating memory safety, fearless concurrency, and zero-cost abstractions
+Fighting the borrow checker

 ### Wayland & Linux Interfaces
-Deeply interested in **Wayland compositors** and the future of display servers on Linux
+Tinkering with **Wayland compositors**
 Exploring modern Linux desktop interfaces and window management systems
-Fascinated by the evolution of the Linux desktop experience
+Fascinated by the evolution of the Linux desktop

 ---